Lamar Johnson denies role in killing that led to life term

 In March 2021, the Missouri Supreme Court denied Johnson’s request for a new trial after Schmitt’s office argued successfully that Gardner lacked the authority to seek one so many years after the case was adjudicated.

 The case led to passage of a state law that makes it easier for prosecutors to get new hearings in cases where there is fresh evidence of a wrongful conviction.
 That law freed another longtime inmate, Kevin Strickland, last year.
-He had served more than 40 years in a Kansas City triple killing.

 This story has been corrected to fix the spelling of Barrow’s first name.